Home

 Before you start

-- It's a good idea to have SasView installed for this tutorial.
+- It is a good idea to have SasView installed for this tutorial.
 You can download it from sasview.org.

 - You will need to make calculations by hand.
 A spreadsheet and possibly pen and paper are recommended.